Skip to content

 #Interactive

-These colors guide user interactions by providing visual feedback on hover, active, selected, and disabled states for interactive elements like buttons and links.
+These colors guide user interactions by providing visual feedback on hover, active, focus, and disabled states for interactive elements like buttons and links.

 #Primary